 Mayor Adam West from Family Guy is a subversion.
 He doesn't keep his job because he's so good at it.
 He only keeps his job because of corruption and the stupidity of the city's populace.
 It is often made very explicit he is quirky AND terrible at his job.

-Glen Quagmire, who, despite being a raging Hypersexual, is an excellent pilot (and quite serious when on the job).
+Glenn Quagmire, who, despite being a raging hypersexual, is an excellent pilot (and quite serious when on the job).
 The only time he was ever fired from his job was due to Peter's antics.
 Later that episode, he gets his job back after helping land a plane via Telecom.

 This trope is neatly summed in the cutaway with the Land-Ho Prankster.